-Struggling to price your coaching program so that you aren’t overcharging or undercharging for your coaching packages?
+Struggling to price your coaching services so that you aren’t overcharging or undercharging for your coaching packages?

 It’s a fine line: